 Here on Earth we have the Grand Canyon, our own mini-version of Valles Marineris.
 Seen from space, it looks like an electrical scar.

-The official explanation for it is that it has been carved out by water trickling through it over millions of years.
-However, it does not look like any other valley anywhere else on Earth.
-No other river has carved out an electric scar shaped valley.
+The official explanation is that it has been carved out by water trickling through it over millions of years.
+However, it doesn’t look like any ordinary valley.
+Rivers don’t carve out electric scar shaped valleys.

 If we stick with our hypothesis that there has been a rogue planet in our solar system, it seems more likely that the Grand Canyon is the product of a close encounter with this planet.
 The same planet that caused enormous damage to Mars came dangerously close to Earth as well.